 Would you take baking advice from someone who quit baking to write cookbooks?

-What ab medical advice from someone who quit practicing to lecture?
+What about medical advice from someone who quit practicing to lecture?

-Would you take early childhood parenting advice from someone who raised their kids 30 years ago?
+Would you take parenting advice from someone who never raised a kid?

 The same is true for resume writers.

 If a resume writer you’re considering hiring is not actively applying and interviewing for jobs now, then that person can’t give you the best advice for how to get a job quickly in today’s job market.